XHPRS-FM: History

 In May 2014, while promoting their "105 Walrus Days Of Summer", the station began playing fewer songs from the late 1960s and early 1970s while adding more 1980s hits and de-emphasizing the "Walrus" name.
 Morning co-host John Nolan left the station in July, leaving Kim Morrison to do the show solo.
 Afternoon host Rich "Brother" Robbin left in August.
 On August 18, 2014, XHPRS became Max FM, playing classic hits from the mid-1970s through the early 1990s.
 Jack Diamond became the new morning show co-host.
 Prior to a 23-year run at WRQX in Washington, D.C., Diamond had done mornings at country-formatted KSON.
 After one week at XHPRS, Diamond returned to Washington.
 Once again, Kim Morrison would host the morning show solo.
 Christina Martinez, formerly at KRTO in Guadalupe, California, hosts afternoons.

 On December 12, 2018, the station's Max FM programming, as well as that of sister station XEPE-AM, was taken off-air due to a payment dispute between the station's ownership and Broadcast Company of the Americas.
-XHPRS's over-the-air transmitter is currently carrying classic alternative rock programming, initially "nameless" but later branded as 105.7 Willy FM.
-There is no imaging or advertising, outside of required Mexican political commercials.
+XHPRS's over-the-air transmitter then began carrying classic alternative rock programming, initially "nameless" but later branded as 105.7 Willy FM.
+There was no imaging or advertising, outside of required Mexican political commercials.
 Despite being dropped from XHPRS, BCA continued to operate Max FM as an Internet radio station, but began laying off the station's airstaff in January.
 On February 28, 2019, BCA announced that the Max FM intellectual unit would cease operations.
-As of early 2020, there are Facebook and Twitter pages for "105.7 Willy FM" with a logo but no content.
+By early 2020, there are Facebook and Twitter pages for "105.7 Willy FM" with a logo but no content.

+In October 2023, PSN dropped the Willy FM format and switched the station to the same talk programming aired by several of its AM stations and XHBJ-TDT 45.1.
+After the 2024 elections, XHPRS returned to a musical format, this time classic hits as Suave 105.7 FM ("Smooth").